oHominio/rocksdb-indexdb-adapter/README.md

 // Read current value
 console.log((await db.get('key1')).toString()) // 'modified-value'

-// Read from snapshot
-// Note: In the IndexedDB adapter, this will also return 'modified-value' console.log((await snapshot.get('key1')).toString()) // 'modified-value'
+// Read from snapshot - returns the point-in-time value console.log((await snapshot.get('key1')).toString()) // 'initial-value'

 // Release the snapshot when done snapshot.destroy()
 ```

-## Snapshot Implementation Notes
+## Snapshot Implementation

-The snapshot functionality in this adapter differs from native RocksDB:
+Our snapshot implementation provides true point-in-time isolation similar to native RocksDB:

+### How Our Snapshots Work

+- **Dedicated Storage**: Each snapshot creates a separate IndexedDB object store that contains a copy of data at creation time
+- **True Point-in-time View**: Snapshots maintain the exact state of the database when they were created
+- **Cleanup Process**: Old snapshots are automatically removed when new ones are created
+- **Performance Considerations**: Creating a snapshot involves copying data, which can be expensive for large datasets

+### Comparison with Native RocksDB

-### Native RocksDB Snapshots
+#### Native RocksDB Snapshots
 - Create true point-in-time immutable views of the database
 - Use RocksDB's LSM tree architecture to maintain historical versions
 - Snapshots always return data as it existed at the time the snapshot was created
-- Perfectly isolate reads from ongoing write operations
+- Very efficient due to the immutable nature of RocksDB's storage design

-### IndexedDB Adapter Snapshots
+#### IndexedDB Adapter Snapshots
 - Provide the same API interface as RocksDB snapshots for compatibility
-- Use a simplified implementation that relies on the current state of the database
-- Return the latest values rather than historical values when reading from a snapshot
-- Prioritize reliability and performance in browser environments
-- Avoid the complexity of maintaining multiple data versions in IndexedDB

-This implementation choice makes the adapter more efficient and reliable in browser environments, where maintaining multiple versions of data would be costly.
-Applications should be aware of this difference if they heavily rely on true point-in-time snapshots.
+- Use dedicated object stores to maintain point-in-time copies of data
+- Always return data as it existed at the time the snapshot was created
+- Less efficient than RocksDB due to data copying, but more efficient than previous implementations
+- Only keep the most recent snapshot to save space and avoid version conflicts

 ## API Reference